seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/README.md

 ### <a name="input_aisearch_name"></a> [aisearch\_name](#input\_aisearch\_name)

-Description: The name of the Azure Cognitive Search service.
+Description: The name of the AI Search service.
 If not provided, a name will be generated.

 Type: `string`